RickoNoNo3/react-winbox/README.md

 ```

 ## Notice
+- To use WinBox, ensure the document body has an initial non-zero height, e.g. 100vh.
-1. To open a winbox, just create it in your virtual DOM, that's enough.
+- To open a winbox, just create it in your virtual DOM, that's enough.
-2. To close a winbox, just do not render it.
+- To close a winbox, just do not render it.
 It's safe.
-3. `onclose` is called BEFORE the winbox goes to close process.
+- `onclose` is called BEFORE the winbox goes to close process.
 It is easy to block a closing for some unsaved data or giving a confirmation to user to close (see the doc to get more info).
 However, if you do not want to block the closing, but want to destroy the React WinBox component, be sure to wrap destroying actions within `setTimeout` so that they occur after the winbox.js DOM is truly closed, e.g. `setTimeout(() => setShowWindow(false))`.
-4. To change some properties of the winbox DOM, just change the component's properties.
+- To change some properties of the winbox DOM, just change the component's properties.
 The properties need [official methods](https://github.com/nextapps-de/winbox#overview) support.
 We suggest that all states you want to control of the winbox should be listened for changes and keep controlled, such as `width` state with `onResize` callback.
 But if you do not have such listeners, you can call the `forceUpdate` method from refs to keep the winbox status in control as well.
-5. If you want to operate the pure WinBox.js object manually, you can find a `winBoxObj` in the component ref.
+- If you have to operate the pure WinBox.js object manually, you can find a `winBoxObj` in the component ref.
 It's needed only when you want to call `mount()` method.

 ## Props and Methods